-As we mark Women’s History Month on campus – complete with the annual Women’s Book Festival, an International Women’s Day Celebration at the Red Barn, the Breaking Barriers Women’s Leadership Forum and more – a glance back at UofL’s history shows that although enrollment demographics have always tipped the scale in favor of women, we’ve still come quite a long way.
+As we mark Women’s History Month on campus – a glance back at UofL’s history shows that although enrollment demographics have always tipped the scale in favor of women, we’ve still come quite a long way.

-Nowhere is that more evident than last spring, when UofL introduced its first (out of 18) female president, Dr. Neeli Bendapudi.
+Nowhere is that more evident than the spring of 2018, when UofL introduced its first (out of 18) female president, Dr. Neeli Bendapudi.

 There are a number of other female-centric milestones throughout the 200-plus-year existence of the institution.
 Take, for example, UofL’s first school song, written in 1909, which originally omitted women.
 It wasn’t until the 1980s, when English Professor Lucy M. Freibert suggested changing the words from “We thy loyal sons now stand” to “We thy sons and daughters stand.”
 The change was authorized by President Donald Swain, who served in that role from 1981 to 1995.

 In 1973, Freibert taught “Women in Literature,” the first women’s studies course given at UofL.
 Soon, there were courses in other departments.